The A85 Virgo is the latest hybrid IEM from Fidue and is the successor to their original and highly regarded A83.

 The $399 A85 is the next step up from the A83.
 It has a similar hybrid mid-fi pitch but draws a lot also from the top of the line A91, particularly in looks.
 For those that have been closing following the line for the last few years will notice that Fidue has stuck with the constellation branding for the A85 with the use of the Virgo moniker.

 Sirius, if you remember, is a star system and is the brightest star in the known galaxy, a fitting strapline for the flagship A91.
 Virgo, on the other hand, is the second-largest constellation in the sky behind Hydra – Hail Hydra.

 Fidue currently works four different verticals in their product line; reference, audiophile, entry-level and ‘music& entertainment’.
 The A85 Virgo sits second in the Reference tier behind the A91 and ahead of the A83 and the A73.

 All monitors in the Reference class are hybrid monitors.
 The A91 is a 5-way, 4BA, and a single DD TOTL IEM, the A85 Virgo uses a single DD, dual BA and is considered mid-fi alongside the older A83 which is also a single DD and dual BA.
 The A73 is the entry-level model in the series with a single DD and single BA.

-If anything, the A85 is all about the feedback from the A83 combined with a trickle down of tech from their A91.
-Fidue is pitching the difference between the A83 and A85 as really an evolution in their design methodology and a new complement of custom drivers with a fresh twist in the tuning.
+If anything, the A85 Virgo is all about the feedback from the A83 combined with a trickle-down of tech from their A91.
+Fidue is pitching the difference between the A83 and A85 as really an evolution in their design methodology and a new compliment of custom drivers with a fresh twist in the tuning.

 The design is now more A91 than A83, the cable has had a switch to SPC using OFC wire and the DD diaphragm has moved away from polycarbonate to a polymer material for a stronger bass response.
 On paper, this will not be a treble head IEM like the A83 was.